WHAT TO BRING

 STAYING IN TOUCH AT CAMP

-Campers receive mail daily at Kippewa in the early evening, before dinner.
-All letters and large envelopes (up to size 9×12) are delivered to campers daily as received.
-Boxed packages are not allowed.
-Please check our package policy in the Family Handbook for details.
+Campers receive mail daily at Kippewa during rest hour after lunch.
+All letters are delivered to campers daily as received.
+Packages are not allowed.

 Campers are also able to receive one-way emails from parents through their myKippewa accounts.
-These emails are managed by our partner, CampMinder.
 All emails arriving before 11:00am will be delivered that day.
 Those received after 11:00am will be delivered to following day.

-After the first week, campers are given the option of one outgoing 15 minute phone call to their parents.
+After the first week, campers at Camp Kippewa (our 3 1/2 week camp) are given the option of one outgoing 15 minute phone call to their parents.
 Not all families choose to schedule a call.
 Parents can schedule calls online through their myKippewa accounts once the session has begun to arrange the time and date of their call.